Xilinx/VMC_Help/AIE/PLIO/README.md

 </div>

 <div class="noteBox">
-This block should be only placed at the boundry of the AI Engine subsystem and not within two AI Engine blocks.
+This block should be only placed at the boundaries of the AI Engine subsystem and not within two AI Engine blocks.
 </div>

 #### PLIO width (bits)